The Chimera: The Greek Monster Challenging the Imaginable

 Contemporary Significance

-Besides that, it is also widely used in the scientific community to refer to any creature with two seperate sets of DNA.
-There are actually some examples of humans that are considered Chimeras, in its contemporary sense
+Besides that, it is also widely used in the scientific community to refer to any creature with two separate sets of DNA.
+There are actually some examples of humans that are considered Chimeras.

 How to Cite this Article